The Moving Child Films I, II and III

 The Moving Child I: Supporting Early Development through Movement

 Educates about the importance of dynamic movement in child development (age 0-7) from the perspective of bonding, social & emotional development, brain growth and physical health.
+Get all three of The Moving Child Films in one bundle!

 (59 minutes)